Key Highlights of This Blog

 Design and Operation

-In a single bus architecture there is a wire which connects the CPU, I/O devices, and memory together.
-When the CPU wants to send, read, or write data it places the address, data, and control signals on the bus.
+In a single bus architecture, there is a wire that connects the CPU, I/O devices, and memory together.
+When the CPU wants to send, read, or write data, it places the address, data, and control signals on the bus.
 Since only one transaction can occur at one time, all devices must wait to access the bus.
-Bus access and arbitration is controlled by a bus arbiter.
+Bus access and arbitration are controlled by a bus arbiter.

 The address bus (often unidirectional) carries the memory address, the data bus (commonly 16-bit or 32-bit wide) carries actual data, and the control bus sends timing and control signals to coordinate the transfer.